NickHeiner/iberville/README.md

 ### TODO / Ideas
 * Add
     * Parks
-    * Rivers
-    * Lakes
-* Make non-square city blocks
-* Tweak params to have more gradations of block sizes
 * Convert all the polygons into lines so the roads are represented in a more intuitive manner
     * Make some roads wider than others